vespa-engine/documentation/en/nearest-neighbor-search-guide.md

     'ranking=tags'
 </pre>
 </div>
-The query asks for 2 hits to be returned, and uses the `tags` ranking profile.
+The query asks for 2 hits to be returned, and uses the `tags` rank profile.
 The [result](reference/default-result-format.html)
 for the above query will look something like this: